hennessyevan/netlify-cms-widget-youtube/README.md

 Provides a simple text input for youtube videos.
 Validates strings with a green text color and provides a preview image in the preview pane.

+## Looking for suggestions for additional functionality.
+PRs are Welcome!

 ![screenshot of youtube widget](screenshot.png)

 ## Install